casper-network/casper-blockexplorer-frontend/README.md

 3. Run `make prod-build` if you are using the app for production (optimized builds) or `make dev-start` for development.
 4. The frontend will be running at port `3000` and middleware at port `4000`.

-\* - first one is for developers (with HMR and debug modes enabled) and second one is for production (optimized builds)